-Hutch School Classroom Volunteers
+Hutch School Tutor and Classroom Volunteers

-POSITION SUMMARYProvide reading assistance and/or classroom help for family members and pediatric patients at the Fred Hutchinson Cancer Research Center's Hutch School, which is an agency school of the Seattle Public School District and accredited by the State of Washington.
+Provide one-to-one tutoring, provide reading assistance and/or classroom help for family members and pediatric patients at the Fred Hutchinson Cancer Research Center's Hutch School, which is an agency school of the Seattle Public School District and accredited by the State of Washington.
 The school is located at 527 Minor Avenue North.

 - Be capable of bringing a positive, caring attitude each day, and leaving personal issues at the door when arriving to volunteer.